-In our opinion, Oklahoma Institute for Child Advocacy complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2012.
+In our opinion, Oklahoma Institute for Child Advocacy complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2013.

-Internal Control Over Compliance
+Report on Internal Control Over Compliance

-The management of Oklahoma Institute for Child Advocacy is responsible for establishing and maintaining effective internal control over compliance with requirements of laws, regulations, contracts and grants applicable to federal programs.
-In planning and performing our audit, we considered Oklahoma Institute for Child Advocacy's internal control over compliance with the requirements that could have a direct and material effect on a major federal program in order to determine our auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with OMB Circular A-133, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Management of Oklahoma Institute for Child Advocacy is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
+In planning and performing our audit of compliance, we considered Oklahoma Institute for Child Advocacy's internal control over compliance with the types of requirements that could have a direct and material effect on a major federal program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major federal program and to test and report on internal control over compliance in accordance with OMB Circular A-133, but not for the purpose of expressing an opinion on the effectiveness of Internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of Oklahoma Institute for Child Advocacy's internal control over compliance.